How Anxiety Symptoms Can Affect You Physically and 5 Ways to Ease Them

 Anxiety is an emotion that can hit you at ill-opportune times.
 Most of the time, you barely recognize that you're suffering from it.
 Some anxiety symptoms can feel like signs of physical illness, making people feel even more anxious.
 They begin overanalyzing not just their emotions but also their visible symptoms.

 Physical Anxiety Symptoms

-According to the American Psychological Association, feelings of tension, worried thoughts, and physical changes characterize anxiety.
+According to the American Psychological Association, characterize anxiety.
 Occasional anxiety is common and even healthy.
 You can feel anxious right before an important presentation at work or before making a crucial decision.
 These emotions can manifest as physical anxiety symptoms, such as increased heart rate, shortness of breath, dizziness, and trembling.
 Some chronic symptoms include frequent headaches, muscle pain, and stomach problems.

 Anxiety happens when the autonomic nervous system produces a fight-or-flight response, as explained in Harvard Health.
 This system in the human body regulates automatic responses such as heart rate, breathing, and urination.
 It also manages how the body reacts to physical threats.
 Stress and anxiety trigger this action, hence the physical symptoms.

 How do you know if anxiety is behind your physical symptoms?
 Here’s what you can do to assess them and cope.

 1. Take a step back and identify the source.

 It is easier said than done, but unless you have a psychologist at your beck and call 24/7, honest self-assessment is your best bet.
 If you’re experiencing physical symptoms, ask yourself if you’ve had any stressful or emotionally upsetting experiences recently.
 If the symptoms appeared after these experiences, anxiety likely triggered them.

 2. Find a healthy distraction.